image-js/image-js-docs/docs/Features/Regions of interest/Feret Diameters.md

 This measurement is commonly employed for the analysis of shapes and structures in images.

 :::tip
-Feret diameters can be defined by the points as if the object was measured by [caliper](https://en.wikipedia.org/wiki/Calipers 'wikipedia link on caliper').
-Therefore its other name, caliper diameter.
+Feret diameters can be defined by the points as if the object was measured by [calliper](https://en.wikipedia.org/wiki/Calipers 'wikipedia link on caliper').
+Therefore its other name, calliper diameter.
 :::

 ![Feret output](./img/feret.svg)